Salla disease: Genetics

 SD is caused by a mutation in the SLC17A5 gene, located at human chromosome 6q14-15.
 This gene codes for sialin, a lysosomal membrane protein that transports the charged sugar, N-acetylneuraminic acid (sialic acid), out of lysosomes.
 The mutation causes sialic acid to build up in the cells.

 The disease is inherited in an autosomal recessive manner.
-This means the defective gene responsible for the disorder is located on an autosome (chromosome 6 is an autosome), and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
+This means the defective gene responsible for the disorder is located on an autosome (chromosome 6 is an autosome), and two copies of the defective gene (one inherited from each parent) are required to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.

 Diagnosis

 A diagnosis of this disorder can be made by measuring urine to look for elevated levels of free sialic acid.
 Prenatal testing is also available for known carriers of this disorder.
+The diagnosis is ultimately confirmed by identifying genetic mutation(s) in the SLC17A5 gene by molecular genetic testing.
+This testing is available on a clinical basis.

 Treatment

 There is no cure for Salla disease.
 Treatment is limited to controlling the symptoms of this disorder.
 Anti-convulsant medication may control seizure episodes.
-Physical therapists can assist an affected individual to build muscle strength and coordination.
+Physical therapists can assist an affected individual in building muscle strength and coordination.

+Genetic counseling is recommended for affected individuals and their families.

+All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government website.

 Prognosis

-The life expectancy for individuals with Salla disease is between the ages of 50 and 60.
+Some individuals with mild FSASD may not develop symptoms until later in childhood when a variety of neurological findings become apparent.
+These include seizures, involuntary muscle spasms that result in slow, stiff movements of the legs (spasticity), and repetitive, involuntary, writhing movements of the arms and legs (athetosis).
+Some individuals who previously developed the ability to walk or talk may lose these skills (regression).
+Some individuals may experience a gradual coarsening of facial features.